ThatGuyChandan/ThatGuyChandan/README.md

 - 🌐 Explore my code and projects on [GitHub](https://github.com/ThatGuyChandan).
 - 🌐 Explore my [Portfolio](https://thatguychandan.github.io/Portfolio/).

-I'm excited to be a part of the ever-evolving tech community and looking forward to collaborating, learning, and creating amazing things together.
+<p>I'm excited to be a part of the ever-evolving tech community and looking forward to collaborating, learning, and creating amazing things together.
 Feel free to connect with me or check out my work.
-Let's code, explore, and innovate together! 🚀
+Let's code, explore, and innovate together! 🚀 </p>
 ---

 ### :fire: My Stats :